Why wool and natural fibres feel so good for your children.

 Wool is comfortable, healthful and healing.
 If you think of wool as being heavy and itchy then think again!
 Merino wool is known to be the finest wool on the market.
 It has a high warmth to weight ratio making the garments light and an excellent body temperature regulator.
-However not all merino wool ends up equal in our experience and the processing of the wool needs to be taken into consideration.
-We know that "Superwash" chemical processing is not GOTS certifiable so if in doubt, look for GOTS certified organic merino wool if you want to stick to real merino wool and avoid "Superwash" processed wool.
+However not all merino wool is equal in our experience and ethical sourcing and processing of the wool needs to be taken into consideration.
+Our wool products are always mulesing-free and we avoid any Superwash treated wool products.
+We know that "Superwash" chemical processing is not GOTS certifiable so if in doubt, always look for GOTS certified organic merino wool if you want to avoid "Superwash" processed wool.

 Real Merino Wool: